lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 2. **Stationarity Assumptions**: This approach assumes the optimal hyperparameters are stable over time.
 In rapidly evolving markets, you may need:
    - Time-varying hyperparameters
-   - Regular reoptimization schedules
+   - Regular retraining schedules
    - Monitoring systems to detect when parameters become stale

 3. **Computational Cost-Benefit**: Sometimes the marginal improvement from optimization doesn't justify the computational cost.
 Consider:
    - Is a 5% CRPS improvement worth 10 hours of computation?
-   - Would that time be better spent on improving data quality or causal structure?
+   - Would that time be better spent on improving data quality or rethinking the causal structure of the model?
    - Are stakeholders sensitive enough to notice the improvement?

 ### Dealing with Convergence Failures

 When trials frequently fail convergence checks, the problem often isn't the hyperparameters but the model itself:

-1. **Model Misspecification**: Poor convergence often signals that your causal assumptions don't match the data
+1. **Model Misspecification**: Poor convergence often signals that the structure of the model might be overly complicated and don't match your data
-2. **Identification Issues**: Some parameter combinations may be fundamentally unidentifiable
+2. **Identification Issues**: Some parameter combinations may be fundamentally unidentifiable without strong priors
 3. **Data Quality**: Outliers or data errors can cause convergence failures regardless of hyperparameters
 4. **Prior-Data Conflict**: When priors strongly disagree with data, no amount of tuning will help

-### Statistical Significance vs. Practical Significance

-Remember that statistically optimal hyperparameters may not be practically important:

-- A CRPS improvement from 265 to 260 is likely within noise
-- Business stakeholders care about decision changes, not metric improvements
-- Always validate that optimized parameters lead to meaningfully different business recommendations

 ## Conclusion: A Tool in Your MMM Toolkit